-In the 16 Levels window, click the Type menu to choose the parameter: Velocity, Tune, Filter, Layer, Attack, Decay, Probability, or Ratchet.
+In the 16 Levels window, click the Type menu to choose the parameter: Velocity, Tune, Filter, Layer, Attack, or Decay.

 When Type is set to Layer, pads with multiple samples will play back each layer according to the Velocity Start and Velocity End settings for each layer.